sidraghazi/software-defect-prediction-ai/README.md

 ## Sample Output

 Example model performance on the CM1 dataset:
-Accuracy: 0.91
+Accuracy: 0.93

 Classification Report:

               precision    recall  f1-score   support

-Non-Defective 0.92 0.92 0.92
+Non-Defective     1.00      0.92      0.96        90
-Defective 0.59 1.00 0.74
+Defective         0.59      1.00      0.74        10

+accuracy                              0.93       100
+macro avg         0.79      0.96      0.85       100
+weighted avg      0.96      0.93      0.94       100

-The model prioritizes **high recall for defect-prone modules**, which is desirable in software testing scenarios where missing defects is more costly than inspecting additional modules.
+The model achieves **perfect recall (1.00) for defect-prone modules**, ensuring that no defective components are missed.
+Although precision for defect prediction is lower, this trade-off is acceptable in software testing contexts where identifying all potential defects is more important than minimizing false positives.

+The model is intended to support **test prioritization** rather than fully automated defect classification.